Maybe your crowdfunding journey starts here…

 We’ve found ourselves to be a good fit, partly because the quality we can deliver at an affordable price naturally makes us quite attractive at that stage of a business’s life.

-Secondly, the more we have been involved in these, the more we learn about the process, the nuances between the funding platforms, and also seeing the perspectives and understanding the needs of a full campaign outside of just the video requirements.
+Secondly, the more we have been involved in these, the more we have had the opportunity to learn about the process, the nuances between the funding platforms, and also seeing the perspectives and understanding the needs of a full campaign outside of just the video requirements.

 Understand your audience – are you speaking to potential customers or investors?
 Investors might want to know more about you and the market and business opportunities, whilst customers will be more interested in the details, such as flavours and information on the products or services themselves.